My usual Wednesday night is whatever the arts centre puts on but tonight’s performance had been canceled due to injury.

 The Norwich Poetry Collective have been on my radar for a little while.
 They host an open mic every other month (soon to be monthly) at the Bird Cage.

 The audience skewed female, with a mix of student-types and middle aged folks.
 There seems to be a core group of regulars but I was told I wasn’t not the only new face here tonight.
 I got in early so have a seat by a wall.
-Perfect for invisibility1I find my note taking makes me less noticable and lessens my self consciousness.
-I often get odd looks when writing in other settings but here there … Continue reading.
+Perfect for invisibility.
+I find my note taking makes me less noticable and lessens my self consciousness.
+I often get odd looks when writing in other settings but here there were several working on their crafts.

 An organiser arrives, apologising for the late set up as she has only just finished work.
 Implying the a late start is abnormal.
 An hour after the listed start time a host gets on stage to welcome us.
 I’ve finished my lemonade.
 He announces plans for a publication and that the open mic is going to happen more often.
 It’s clearly popular with 40 odd people squished together in the room.